Verbrennungskommando Warschau: Background

-The Verbrennungskommando members were not informed about Himmler's true intentions, but were promised a return to "normalcy", as soon as the "bandits" were punished.
-They were told that their "duty" to burn the dead bodies was therefore in their own interest.
+The Verbrennungskommando members were not informed about Himmler's true intentions but were promised a return to "normalcy", as soon as the "bandits" were punished.
+They were told that their "duty" to burn the dead bodies was therefore in their interest.
 There was one Jewish prisoner among them.

 After the war, most of the ashes dumped into bomb holes and ditches by the cremation commando were exhumed in 1947 and buried in Warsaw cemeteries.
 They included 5,578 kilograms of human remains from Stalina Avenue, 2,180 kilograms from the military prison at Zamenhofa, 1,029 kilograms from 60 Wolska Street, 1,120 kilograms from Sowinski Park, 600 kilograms from 47 Dzielna Street, 600 kilograms from the Franaszek Factory, 192 kilograms from 59 Okopowa Street, and 120 kilograms from "Dobrolin" Wolska Street, among several other locations.
 The full list of burial sites was then delivered to the Regional Commission for the Investigation of Nazi German Crimes in Poland.